mesuhailpm/rosca/README.md

     blank members are added in front end shich willl cause error (not in backend)y no encryption of password brypt should be there for security

+dependency mismatch
+    configured vercel dependecy installing command in vercel to 'npm install --force' (or 'npm install --legacy-peer-deps) on hosting on netlify shoudl be passing environment variable NPM_CONFIG_FORCE set to true